bencarneiro/polygon/README.md

 This is a hackathon Project for ETH Denver 2023

-This application lets the user read sales volumes for NFTs on the Polygon Network.
+This application lets the user read sales volumes for NFTs on the Polygon Network's Seaport.

 The user can query NFT sales volumes by many parameters:
   - block_number / range of block_numbers